Aung San Suu Kyi is neglecting her moral responsibility

 Charu Lata Hogg is an associate fellow of the Asia program at Chatham House, an independent foreign affairs think tank based in London.
-She previously has acted as an adviser to the United Nations on human rights and policy in Myanmar.
 The opinions in this article belong to the author.

 (CNN)Over the past three weeks photographs of anguished, starving and desperate Rohingya Muslims have shocked readers as hundreds of thousands have fled the violence in Myanmar's Rakhine state, streaming into neighboring Bangladesh.